Last Updated : Dec 15,2018

+What is Black Olives?
 Black olives are synonymous with Mediterranean style cooking.
 Unlike green olives, which are picked before they ripen, black olives are ripened artificially.
 They are in fact, ripened before curing, thus ensuring that the content of oil is higher than in green olives.
-The different types of olives popularly available commercially are:

 Chopped black olives